maartenveldink/temp/README.md

 # Traffic Light Application

-Please implement this code in java.
+- Please implement this code in java.
-Make it as professional as you can and explain why you are doing things in a certain way.
+- Make it as professional as you can and explain why you are doing things in a certain way.
-Try not to make assumptions but ask questions if you are unsure about something.
+- Try not to make assumptions but ask questions if you are unsure about something.
-Take a minute or two to familiarize yourself with the code, and then you can have fun :-)
+- Take a minute or two to familiarize yourself with the code, and then you can have fun :-)

 # About this assessment

-This test should be done live, in front of the interviewer and should not take more than 30 minutes.
+- This test should be done live, in front of the interviewer(s) and should not take more than 30 minutes.
-The test is not (completely) about the end result but about how you approach the problem and how you solve it.
+- The test is not (completely) about the end result but about how you approach the problem and how you solve it.
-The end result is taken into account of course as expectations are higher the more experiences you are.
+- The end result is taken into account of course as expectations are higher the more experiences you are.